-During the convening, co-investment opportunities will be presented by investors already investing in or currently conducting due diligence on the investment, with the intention to attract additional co-financing for these impactful opportunities.
+During the convening, co-investment opportunities will be presented by investors already investing in or currently conducting due diligence on the investment.
 The four enterprises that will be featured put forward innovative solutions that leverage on technology to confront the limited access to affordable, quality healthcare and lack of online education resources facing their respective markets, challenges pushed to the fore by the current global pandemic.
 Each investment opportunity will have a 10-minute presentation and will be followed by 10 minutes for follow-up questions.
 Investors in attendance may indicate their interest in learning more about any of the investments presented and the Deal Share team will coordinate on making requested connections post session.

 Join us in this session if you are an accredited investor or represent an accredited investor:

-- Interested in exploring co-investment opportunities across Asia Pacific
+- Interested in exploring how co-investment can create impact across Asia Pacific

 - Looking to exchange market insights and advice with fellow investors and enterprises

 - Keen to learn more about Asia Pacific solutions seeking to improve access to healthcare and education resources in this critical time of upheaval and disruption brought on by COVID-19